rmello4d/TheSustainableDeveloper/learn_how_to_code.md

 First, developers need to know a computer language.
 Something like English or French ?
 Yes but not quiet.

 Computer languages are minimal.
-Think about 50 reserved words for example, which is the real case of a language called JAVA.
+Think about a language with only 50 reserved words for example, which is the real case of a language called JAVA.

 Lets say we want the computer to simulate a 'running' person (John).
 The problem is, the computer vocabulary does not have 'run' as a word.